posted June 19, 2019

 - 2 Tablespoons garlic powder

+- Season the brisket.
 In a mixing bowl or empty spice container, mix the salt, pepper, and garlic.
-Share over the brisket to evenly distribute the spices on all sides.
+Shake over the brisket to evenly distribute the spices on all sides.